 Recall that, when perturbing the argument of a function $g(\cdot)$ with a noise $\eta$ of density function $f_\eta(\cdot)$, we have $\E[g(\cdot+\eta)]=g*f_\eta(\cdot)$.
 If we apply the previous principle with a noise of density $\eta \sim V_N(\cdot)$, we get $\E[g(\cdot+\eta)]=g*V_N(\cdot)$.
 Unfortunately, $V_N(\cdot)$ is \textit{not} a density: it is not positive.
 But luckily, using the decomposition \eqref{eq:deco} does the job:

 The last equation \ref{eq:crucial} is what we are going to use to fool our own learner.
-Here's the idea of our algorithm. \begin{enumerate} \item We start from a linear learner which queries data $\bar x_1\dots \bar x_{n'}$ from a distribution $\rho$. \item Instead of querying the model for the point chosen by the learner, we ask for points $x_1\dots x_{2n'}$ by perturbing the original points as in equation \ref{eq:crucial}. \item Receiving the outputs $y_1\dots y_{n'}$, the linear learner will act as if the target function were $V_N*f(\cdot)$, which is linear without any misspecification. \end{enumerate}
+The idea of our algorithm is to start from a linear learner which queries data $\bar x_1\dots \bar x_{n'}$ from a distribution $\rho$.
+Instead of querying the model for the point chosen by the learner, we ask for points $x_1\dots x_{2n'}$ by perturbing the original points as in equation \ref{eq:crucial}.
+After receiving the outputs $y_1\dots y_{n'}$, the linear learner will act as if the target function were $V_N*f(\cdot)$, which is linear without any misspecification.

-In the next section, we are going to formalize this idea into algorithm \ref{alg:zero}, and to prove its theoretical guarantees.
-This trick, with the name of \textit{projection by convolution}, was recently used by \cite{maran2024projection} in the field of Reinforcement Learning.
+In the next section, we formalize this idea as Algorithm \ref{alg:zero} and prove its theoretical guarantees.
+This trick, known as \textit{projection by convolution}, was recently used by \cite{maran2024projection} in reinforcement learning.